 Niche Investments in Water Infrastructure Ashton Global

 There is an enormous unfulfilled demand for water infrastructure.
-Private investors who meet that demand may be able to earn excess returns while supporting the sustainable development of public resources.
+Private investors who meet that demand may earn excess returns while supporting the sustainable development of public resources.

 Private Equity Investment and Economic Activity